Siddhartha-Acad/HHG-SaDAS/README.md

 # Installation Guide

 ### Prerequisites
-- Git installed on your system
+- Git installed on your system (optional)
 - Python 3.11 or higher
 - PowerShell (for Windows users)